nammenam/neuromorphics/paper/thesis.typ

 #serif-text()[
 The success of modern artificial intelligence is shadowed by an unsustainable efficiency crisis.
 This power wall is not an accident, but the direct consequence of a decades-long divergence between mainstream AI and its original biological inspiration.
 To fully understand the solution proposed in this thesis—neuromorphic computing—we must first trace this history.
-This chapter tells the story of the two "schools" of AI that emerged from a single, shared ancestor.
+This chapter tells the story of the two "schools of AI that emerged from a single, shared ancestor.

 We will begin at that shared origin point, a time when computer science and neuroscience were one and the same.
 We will then follow the "mainstream" path of deep learning to understand why it is so powerful but also how it became so inefficient.
 Finally, we will explore the "neuromorphic path," the modern neuroscience it is built upon, and the specific, unsolved challenges that this thesis confronts.
 We begin at the very beginning: the first formal attempt to mathematically model a biological neuron.
 ]